LeetIDA/TikTok-OSINT/README.md

     ```
 - #### 🖥️ Starting
       1 - Git clone the repo
-      2 - Edit your Channel ID line line
+      2 - Edit your Channel ID in line 18
-      3 - Edit your bot token in line
+      3 - Edit your bot token in last line
       4 - Run The Bot and Enjoy

 ##